-- a.
+a.
 Measure gatewell drawdown a minimum of once per week, and more frequently, three times per week or more, as needed during high debris periods.
 Clean trashracks as flow conditions dictate, or when drawdown in gatewell slots exceeds 1.5''.
 Rake trashracks in front of turbine units FU-1 through at least main unit 5 again between June 1 and June 15.
-All trashracks can be raked using the Hammerhead crane. - b.
-Remove debris from the forebay as needed by operating sluiceway. - c.
+All trashracks can be raked using the Hammerhead crane.

+- ${f b}{f \cdot}$ Remove debris from the forebay as needed by operating sluiceway. - c.
 Inspect all gatewells daily.
 The project will clean gatewells before the gatewell water surface becomes half covered with debris.
 If, due to the volume of debris, it is not possible to keep the gatewell surfaces at least clear, they will be cleaned at least once daily.
 Turbines with a gatewell fully covered with debris will not be operated except to be in compliance with other coordinated fish measures, and then only on a last on/first off basis. - d.
-Project maintenance will permanently close the gate slot orifices as the unit intakes are serviced over the next few years, utilizing orifice plates as covers. - Operate ice and trash sluiceway (ITS) gates 1-1, 1-2, and 1-3 over operating Main Unit-1, and sluiceway gates 18-1, 18-2, and 18-3 over operating Main Unit 18.
-If either of these main units is out of service, operate the next available main unit and associated gates adjacent to these units, (i.e. operate MU-2 w/qates if MU-1 is OOS, and operate MU-17 w/qates or MU-19 w/gates if MU-18 is OOS).
+Project maintenance will permanently close the gate slot orifices as the unit intakes are serviced over the next few years, utilizing orifice plates as covers. - e.
+Open ice and trash sluiceway (ITS) gates 1-1, 1-2, and 1-3 over operating Main Unit-1, and sluiceway gates 5-3, 18-2, and 18-3 over operating Main Unit 18.
+If either of these main units is out of service, operate the next available main unit and associated gates adjacent to these units, (i.e. operate MU-2 w/gates if MU-1 is OOS, and operate MU-17 w/gates or MU-19 w/gates if MU-18 is OOS).
 The ice and trash sluiceway will be operated on a 24-hour basis April 1 through November.
-November operation is to allow adult fallbacks and late outmigrating juvenile fall chinook salmon to pass through a nonturbine passage route with the intention of reducing mortality and injury.
 From December 1 through the end of February, put the ITS on seal (do not operate).
-During periods when gates do not operate, set the top of the bottom end gate at elevation 142' to create an orifice plunge pool.

-- f.
-When units are being dewatered, set top of bottom end gate at elevation 142' to create an orifice plunge pool, and install orifice blocker.
-After orifice-sealing devices are installed, end gate should be returned to its original elevation of 161' msl during the juvenile passage season. - g.
-A slight oily sheen is commonly found in many gatewells.
-This may come from sources such as lubricated lifting beams, etc. But, when unusual accumulations of oil (e.g., oil slick) occur in gate slots, the turbine unit will be shut down until cleaning is accomplished.
-Appropriate procedures to remove fish during this situation will be determined in coordination with FPOM.
+During periods when gates do not operate, set the top of the bottom end gate at elevation 142' to create an orifice plunge pool. - f.
+When units are being dewatered, set top of bottom end gate at an elevation to create an orifice plunge pool, and install orifice blocker.
+After orifice-sealing devices are installed, end gate should be returned to the open position during the juvenile passage season. - g.
+Efforts should be made to keep all petroleum out of gatewells.
+Project environmental section will determine cleanup efforts if needed.
 Regardless of unit operating status, oil accumulations will be dealt with promptly. - h.
 Reinstall or repair avian predator control lines as soon as possible following damage or removal.
 Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.
-Implement other avian abatement measures as necessary from April through August only. - i.
-During chain gate operation, maintain forebay level above elevation 158' to the extent practicable.
-Management of this operation will maintain a tailwater elevation of 158' or greater at John Day Dam to assure adequate adult fishway entrance and collection facility operation at John Day. - j.
-Inspect facilities two times each day. - k.
-Follow the schedule in Table TDA-5 for spill.
-This schedule was developed for juvenile fish passage.
+Implement avian hazing measures as necessary from April through September only.